raspiblitz/raspiblitz/FAQ.cl.md

 + ./cl-plugin.summary.sh -h

-Install and show the output if the summary plugin for C-lightning
+Install and show the output if the summary plugin for CLN
 Usage:
 cl-plugin.summary.sh [testnet|mainnet|signet] [runonce]